rohitbakoliya/mini-games/README.md

-# mini-games
+# mini_games
-Mini games in javascript and Python
+Mini Games developed in Javascript and Python